-716. BMX National Championship
+715. BMX National Championship

-- (a) Club and Varsity teams will be scored together and team omnium results will be determined without regard for division or Varsity/Club status.
-For the purposes of national team rankings, Club Divisions I and II will be separated along with Varsity Divisions I and II. - (b) Men's and women's individual race winners will be determined without regard for Varsity/Club status or division. - (c) The men's and women's races shall be Challenge/20" class events. - (d) Riders not transferring to the main event will be ranked according to their performance in the rounds they completed, receiving 1 point for each 1st, 2 points for each 2nd, etc. In the event of a tie, the rider with the best finish in the third ride will be the winner, then the best finish in the second ride, etc. Riders are then ranked in ascending order based on these points, and individual and team omnium points will then be assigned based on these rankings. - (e) Riders must have completed at least one weekend of racing at a USA BMX event to be eligible for the event.
+- (a) Club and Varsity teams will be scored together and the team omnium standings will be determined without regard for division or Varsity/Club status and awarded to the top three teams.
+For the purposes of national team rankings, Club Divisions I and II will be separated along with Varsity teams. - (b) Men's and women's individual omnium winners will be determined without regard for Varsity/Club status or division. - (c) The men's and women's races shall be Challenge/20" class events. - (d) Riders not transferring to the main event will be ranked according to their performance in the rounds they completed, receiving 1 point for each 1st, 2 points for each 2nd, etc. In the event of a tie, the rider with the best finish in the third ride will be the winner, then the best finish in the second ride, etc. Riders are then ranked in ascending order based on these points, and individual and team omnium points will then be assigned based on these rankings. - (e) Riders must have completed at least one weekend of racing at a USA BMX event to be eligible for the event. - (f) The number of riders that each school may enter per event are listed below in 7110.

-717. Road National Championship
+716. Road National Championship

 - (a) Road Championship Eligibility.
-For all road events, riders shall meet the following eligibility standards, in addition to those standards already put forth: - (i) Must be a collegiate category A for the road discipline for the criterium and road race. - (ii) For mass-start events, riders must have competed as a category A in at least 3 mass start road events in the current conference season. - (iii) To compete in a time trial, riders must have raced at least two A races in the season in any road race discipline in the current conference season.

-If the conference season is shortened or cannot otherwise - If the conference season is shortened or cannot otherwise reasonably accommodate such requirements for riders, the conference director may lower these requirements with the approval of USA Cycling.

-(b) Road Championship Races.
+For all road events, riders shall meet the following eligibility standards, in addition to those standards already put forth: - (i) Must be a collegiate category A for the road discipline for the criterium and road race. - (ii) For mass-start events, riders must have competed as a category A in at least 3 mass start road events in the current conference season and schedule of the conference the team is located in. - (iii) To compete in a time trial, Individual or Team, riders must have raced at least one conference race in the season in any road race discipline in the current conference season. - If the conference season is shortened or cannot otherwise reasonably accommodate such requirements for riders, the conference director may lower these requirements with the approval of USA Cycling. - (b) Road Championship Races.
 The collegiate road championships shall meet the following distance criteria.